-Moonshine, wild car chases and crashes along with lots of scantily clad young women populated the series, including the Dukes’ gorgeous cousin Daisy, played by Catherine Bach, who reputedly had her legs insured for $US 20 million.
+Moonshine, wild car chases and crashes, and lots of scantily clad young women, populated the series, including the Dukes’ gorgeous cousin Daisy, played by Catherine Bach, who reputedly had her legs insured for $US 20 million.

-Daisy worked as a waitress at the Boar’s Nest (a bar owned by Boss) and also worked part-time as a reported for the Hazzard County Gazette.
+Daisy worked as a waitress at the Boar’s Nest (a bar owned by Boss) and also worked part-time as a reporter for the Hazzard County Gazette.

 The considerable success of The Dukes of Hazzard spawned several imitations, including Lobo, Harper Valley PTA and a spin-off from Dukes itself, Enos starred Sheriff Coltrane’s grinning Deputy Enos (Sonny Shroyer).
 When Enos departed the series he was replaced by a new Deputy, Cletus (Rick Hurst).

 In the spring of 1982, Tom Wopat and John Schneider walked out on The Dukes of Hazzard in a contract dispute over their salaries and share of the merchandising royalties from Dukes toys, games, T-shirts and other merchandise that were selling like hotcakes.

 Warner Brothers held a nationwide hunt to find two new Dukes to fill their shoes in the series and, after screening 2,230 applicants, settled on Byron Cherry and Christopher Mayer.